Last Updated: November 16, 2020

 The Supreme Judicial Court of Massachusetts is requiring that all attorneys of record provide an email address to the court and other parties to allow for electronic service.
 Where the date of service of communication triggers a subsequent due date, three additional days are added to the prescribed period.
 These rules do not apply to service on a self-represented party unless the party agrees in writing.

-Massachusetts state courthouses are presently open to the public for limited purposes (including some in-person proceedings).
-Clerk’s register’s and recorder’s offices will also reopen on July 13th while still seeking to conduct business virtually as much as possible.
+Massachusetts state courthouses are open to the public for limited purposes, including some in-person proceedings.
+Clerk’s register’s and recorder’s offices reopened on July 13th while still seeking to conduct business virtually as much as possible.
 Visitors to the courthouse should bring their own mask, and should not enter the courthouse if they have COVID or symptoms thereof or have been exposed to someone with COVID or who exhibits symptoms of COVID.
 All persons seeking entry will be subject to screening, which may include answering a survey on potential COVID exposure and having their temperature taken.
 If a person is denied entry due to the screening, the person should contact their attorney, the Clerk’s Office, or the Clerk of the session in which they are to appear.
-In-person proceedings are expected to expand on August 10th.

 Remote Online Notarization in Massachusetts